UjwalGupta12/INST737-Project-/README.md

 ## Python Notebooks

 ### Webscraping
 This folder contains all of the python notebooks used for web scraping the user reviews for Star Wars movies from IMDb.com.
 Each notebook correponds to a Star Wars movie/epsiode.
 For example  **INST737_Star_wars_IMDB_StarWars1.ipynb** is the web scraping notebook for Star Wars Episode I The Phantom Menace.
+Each notebook will also have the URL to the IMDb page that was used for web scraping.

 ### Topic modeling and sentiment analysis
 This folder contains the python notebooks that were used for our topic modeling analysis and sentiment analysis